-9.2 The additional LSA work undertaken for this study, assessed the remaining land outside of the settlement boundaries that had not been previously assessed in a 2019 study.
-The remaining areas were considered in relation to the Landscape Character Areas (LCA) (see Figure 6.1) as defined by Wirral's Landscape Character Assessment (LUC, 2019).
+- 9.48 The additional LSA work undertaken for this study, assessed the remaining land outside of the settlement boundaries that had not been previously assessed in a 2019 study.
+The remaining areas were considered in relation to the Landscape Character Areas (LCA) (see Figure 9.1 in Map Appendix) as defined by Wirral's Landscape Character Assessment (LUC, 2019).
 The 2019 LSA work was also amended to more clearly illustrate any variations in sensitivity within the sites identified in that study.
-This ensured that the 2019 and 2020 LSA studies were consistent in their approach and presentation for use in this study.
-The LSA (2020) undertaken through this study, coupled with the existing LSA (2019) work now provides comprehensive coverage of all areas of Wirral.
+This ensured that the 2019 and 2020/21 LSA studies were consistent in their approach and presentation for use in this study. - 9.49 The LSA (2020/21) undertaken through this study, coupled with the existing LSA (2019) work now provides comprehensive coverage of all areas of Wirral.